Scheduling

 Paradox built its reputation by being flexible.

-It sat neatly on top of the ATS you already had, and it made high-volume hiring feel more personal without adding more tools to the stack.
+Olivia, its SMS‑based assistant, sits neatly on top of the ATS you already have and makes high‑volume hiring feel personal without adding more tooling.
+That independence is exactly why the acquisition is getting so much attention.

 And the year after that.